 - Go on a Game of Thrones walking tour

 - Experience the Dubrovnik Summer Festival.
-The Dubrovnik Summer Festival is held every year between July 10th and August 25th and it featured everything from classical concerts, ballet shows, theater plays, and award-winning film screenings under the open sky.
+The Dubrovnik Summer Festival is held every year between July 10th and August 25th and it featured everything from classical concerts, ballet shows, theatre plays, and award-winning film screenings under the open sky.
 What more could you want?

 - Enjoy a cup of coffee at Panorama